-Fertilizing with ammonium sulfate will gradually create a more acidic soil and furnish nitrogen.
-If the foliage of the azaleas remains yellowish during the summer use a little chelated iron or a fertilizer containing it.
+Ammonium sulfate fertilizer will slowly create a more acidic soil and furnish nitrogen.
+If azalea foliage remains yellowish during summer use a little chelated iron or a fertilizer containing it.

-If this is not available use a little aluminum sulfate around the plants.
+If not available use a little aluminum sulfate around the plants.

-Azalea petal blight seems to be the most serious of the few diseases that trouble azaleas, but this can be readily controlled with fungicides.
+Azalea petal blight is the most serious of the few diseases troubling azaleas.
+Control petal blight with fungicides.

-Lace bug is apparently the only insect pest that sometimes becomes a menace, but it can be quickly eradicated by a few sprayings with malathion or natural neem oil insecticide sprays or other pesticides/insecticides.
+Lace bug is the only insect pest that sometimes becomes a menace.
+Control Lace bug with a few sprayings of:

 Selecting Azaleas: Go Evergreen And Start Small

-In regards to varieties of evergreen azaleas to start with, I’d say they’re all beautiful and no matter which you choose you’ll be satisfied if not altogether thrilled.
+In regards to varieties of evergreen azaleas to start with, they are all beautiful.

-If you’d like to start off with a fair selection of varieties but don’t want to spend too much money, here’s a tip: buy small plants.
+To start off with a good selection of varieties without spending too much money: buy small plants.

-Even 6″ inch-high plants of many Azalea bush varieties will flower the first year after planting and, if conditions are right, they’ll soon make bushy little plants that will dazzle you with their brilliance.
+Many Azalea bush varieties only 6″ inch-high will flower the first year after planting.
+When conditions are right, they soon make bushy little plants dazzling with brilliance.

-Most of these evergreen azaleas are small plants and never become more than about 3′ feet tall, though some do eventually get to be 5′ or 6′ feet tall with equal spread.
+Most of these evergreen azaleas are small plants, never becoming more than 3′ feet tall.
+Some do eventually reach 5′ to 6′ feet tall with an equal spread.

 After blooming, as new branches develop, pinch any long growths to shape the plants.
 Stop pruning about mid-July.

 Any of them can be potted up while still small and brought indoors in late fall for forcing during winter.
-As potted plants they’re sure to thrill you and will make wonderful gifts!
+As potted plants, they are sure to thrill you and make wonderful gifts!

 Azaleas Plants For All Climate Gardens and Patios

 Few climates rule out azaleas and rhododendron plants completely.
-You’ll find iron-clad hardy rhododendrons that will take -20° degrees Fahrenheit winters; some of the deciduous azaleas stand up to -30° degrees Fahrenheit winters.
+You will find hardy rhododendrons able to take -20° degrees Fahrenheit winters.
+Some of the deciduous azaleas stand up to -30° degrees Fahrenheit winters.

-Azalea breeders have developed evergreen hybrids for -15° winters and others breeders continue to develop strains for hot summer conditions.
+Azalea breeders have developed evergreen hybrids for -15° degree Fahrenheit winters.
+Other breeders continue to develop strains for hot summer conditions.